SanjinDedic/triviaAPI/README.md

   - Description: Quickly signs up a team.
   - Body: `QuickSignUp` object containing team details.
   - Response: If the team does not already exist in the 'grokkers' table, it creates a new team and returns an access token.

+- `POST /submit_answer_sec`:
+  - Description: Secured endpoint to submit an answer for a specific question with additional security checks.
+  - Body: `Answer` object containing the question ID, provided answer, and team's name.
+  - Response: If the provided answer is correct, it updates the team's score and solved questions from the competition table, returns a success message, and logs the attempt.
+If incorrect, it returns the correct answer and logs the attempt.
+Also, performs various security checks such as checking for duplicate IPs, ensuring that a team does not attempt a question more than once, and ensuring questions are attempted at an acceptable pace.

 ## License
 This project is licensed under the [MIT Licence](https://choosealicense.com/licenses/mit/).